geonetwork/core-geonetwork/docs/manual/docs/install-guide/installing-from-source-code.md

 ### Submodules

-GeoNetwork use submodules, these were initialized by the `--recursive` option when cloning the repository.
+GeoNetwork uses submodules, which were initialized by the `--recursive` option when cloning the repository.

 If you missed using `--recursive` run the following: